SideLine: How Delay-Lines (May) Leak Secrets from your SoC: DLL-based Power Side-Channel Attack

 \subsection{Validating DLL Effectiveness: \textit{Monitoring Temperature}}

-As a proof of concept, a simple experiment was carried-out on the Cortex-A9 SoC to confirm that the DLL command (see Figure \ref{DLL}) is actually tracking the SoC package temperature variations.
-If so, considering the digital gate propagation delay equation \cite{Dutertre2012}, the same behaviour should arise with power supply fluctuations.
+As a proof of concept, a simple experiment was carried-out on the Zynq SoC to confirm that the DLL command is actually tracking the SoC package temperature variations.
 The test uses a C program designed to continuously read and store the DLL command register content into an acquisition array for a period of 30 seconds.
 Simultaneously, a cooling spray was used at specific moments to cool down the SoC package.
 To limit the acquisition size, each array index contains the average of 1,000 successive DLL readings.
 Figure \ref{temperature} reports the evolution of the measured DLL command (y-axis) as a function of time (x-axis).
 Each spray shot induces a temperature drop (translated into a DLL command drop in Figure \ref{temperature}) that progressively recovers until the next one.
 This simple experiment confirms that a DLL is suitable to dynamically track the SoC temperature variations.
 As the temperature decreases, the propagation speed of the $clk$ signal through the delay-line increases \cite{Dutertre2012}.
 Thus, the phase-shift between $clk_{in}$ and $clk_{out}$ progressively drifts.
 To counterbalance this effect, the DLL dynamically adapts its command in order to maintain a constant phase shift.
 Because package temperature evolves relatively slowly, the sampling frequency for this experiment was limited to 300 kHz.
 However, as this paper focuses on power side-channel, which itself depends on transient voltage drops measurements, a higher sampling rate needs to be achieved: it is the subject of the next subsection \ref{sub:DMA}.